ansys/pyprimemesh/doc/source/user_guide/sizing.rst

 Soft sizing
 ^^^^^^^^^^^

-On the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting the :attr:`SOFT <ansys.meshing.prime.SizingType.SOFT>` parameter sizes on the scope based on a certain maximum value that should not be exceeded while meshing.
+In the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting the :attr:`SOFT <ansys.meshing.prime.SizingType.SOFT>` parameter sizes on the scope based on a certain maximum value that should not be exceeded while meshing.
 This code shows how to use the :class:`SoftSizingParams <ansys.meshing.prime.SoftSizingParams>` class to specify